• About

 Beef and Chickpea Tajine

 Rich and delicious, Beef and Chickpea Tajine is easy to make in a pressure cooker.
 The heartiness of the chickpeas combined with meat that is falling apart tender makes my mouth water every time.
-Serve with a crusty loaf of bread for an amazing meal!
+Serve with a crusty loaf of bread for an amazing meal.

-1. Marie lucas says
+Marie lucas

 Hi there when I was in Morocco last time I bought a tagine and the pottery stand to cook it on outdoors, I have never had chance to use it before but have recently moved to papau New Guinea and I can cook outdoors!
 Can you recommend what you would use?
 Maybe charcoal?
 And how long would you leave it to cook for?
 Can’t wait to try it out!
+Thank you for taking me back to Morocco every time I read your page!!
+There’s a part of me that will always be in Morocco!!
+Thank you xx

-• Amanda Mouttaki says
+Amanda Mouttaki

 Yes I’d use charcoal for sure.
 Cooking time really depends on what you’re cooking!
 Everything should be tender with sauce remaining in the tajine but not watery.
 Usually it takes 90-120+ minutes depending what you’re cooking.

-2. Kristin Winterson says
+Kristin Winterson

 please add the hyperlink for the Pan Fried Chicken Breasts with Zucchini Coins